Mahamudra Meditation Center is a Buddhist Dharma study and practice group established in 1990 at the encouragement

 range of Dharma teachings and served as a continual source of inspiration.We are extremely fortunate in that we have had the continual guidance of these two leading

-Lama Thapkhay met Khenchen Thrangu Rinpoche in 1989 while Rinpoche was giving extensive teachings on this work, for the first time, in the West.
+In 1989, Peter met Khenchen Thrangu Rinpoche while Rinpoche was giving extensive teachings on this work, for the very first time, in the West.
 After completing a cycle of teachings, Rinpoche noted to him, "Now that it had been translated into English, per the Gyalwang Karmapa Rigpe Dorje's request,

-Since MMC's inception, our teachers have held a variety of short retreats on commentaries and root texts listed on our framework webpage.
+traditional within the Dakpo Kagyu and Drukpa Buddhist lineages.
+Since it's inception, our teachers have held a variety of short retreats on commentaries and root texts listed on our framework webpage.
 Texts which have frequently served as the basis for nine-month programs include: